That time the CIA shot down a bomber with an AK-47

 All four of the bombers bugged out, and Moore and Woods kept chasing and firing on the bombers.

-After about 20 minutes of chase, the first bomber crashed just inside of the North Vietnam border and a second one crashed into a ridge just a few minutes later.
+After about 20 minutes of chase, the first bomber crashed just inside the North Vietnamese border, and a second one crashed into a ridge just a few minutes later.
 The other two bombers escaped without incident.
 A CIA ground team later searched the wrecks and found bullet holes in both.

-The two Americans were credited with the only plane kill by a helicopter in the war.
+The two Americans were credited with the only plane killed by a helicopter in the war.
 An artist named Keith Woodcock later painted the scene in “Lima Site 85.”

 The remote radar station operated for another two months before a ground assault by North Vietnamese commandos was able to force its way to the summit.
-The site was overrun in the greatest single ground loss of U.S. airmen in the war.
+The site was overrun in the greatest single ground loss of U.S. airmen in the entire Vietnam War.